wehlutyk/thesis/content/3-gistr-3-methods.md

 In spite of this, we hypothesise that the low-level cognitive mechanisms underlying utterance transformation, that is the mechanisms that give rise to such accumulated outcomes, do not fundamentally change because of the type or the style of an utterance.
 If using news quotes instead of movie quotes or stories is likely to affect parameters of the observed transformations, it is less likely to affect the structure of the underlying cognitive mechanism, and therefore the general structure of transformations.
-Making this hypothesis lets us use utterance selection as an exploratory tool: by altering both the sampling of the transformations and the task difficulty, the exploration of different styles and types can help (1) improve data quality and (2) make general structure more visible, thus easier to measure and characterise.
+Making this hypothesis lets us use utterance selection as an exploratory tool: by altering both the sampling of the transformations and the task difficulty, the exploration of different styles and types can help (1) improve data quality and (2) make the general structure more visible, thus easier to measure and characterise.
 If this exploration yields insights about the structure of transformations and their effects in the long term, and if such insights are consistent with the previous chapter, then it will make sense to ask to what extent the uncovered structure is applicable to or varies with other types of utterances.
 Throughout pilots and experiments, our goal was therefore to find a set of utterances which would trigger varied transformations whose structure we could analyse, while at the same time helping the subjects to produce quality data by not creating too much pressure with reading time.